-A few weeks back, looking through submissions from readers and architecture firms, we came across a kitchen by a young architect in London that might be one of our all-time favorites.
-Looking at the photos, Julie and I admired the springy green palette, painted white brick, and wall of steel-framed windows opening onto a terrace garden.
-But we couldn’t quite put our finger on why we liked it so much until we emailed with the architect and the homeowners.
-No wonder: The kitchen (and the rest of the house, all recently remodeled) read like a Remodelista Greatest Hits, with some of our favorite elements: Dinesen flooring and cladding, a Plain English kitchen, furniture from Another Country and Studioilse, and lighting from Workstead.
+A while back Julie and I were struck by a kitchen by a young architect in London, with a springy palette of pale pinks and greens, painted white brick, and wall of steel-framed windows opening onto a terrace garden.
+But there was something about it we couldn’t quite put our finger on—until we emailed with the architect and the homeowners.
+As it turned out, the kitchen (and the rest of the house, all recently remodeled) read like a greatest hits album of Remodelista favorites: Dinesen flooring and cladding, a Plain English kitchen, furniture from Another Country and Studioilse, and lighting from Workstead.

-Some backstory: The house is a four-bedroom Victorian townhouse on Groombridge Road in South Hackney, remodeled by London-based Mike Tuck Studio for Catherine and Toke Nygaard, a Danish-American couple relocating to London from California with their two boys (ages 6 and 8).
-Their request?
-A house that would suit their design backgrounds—both Catherine and Toke worked in design agencies in San Francisco and New York, before starting work at a Silicon Valley software company (Toke) and Net-a-Porter (Catherine)— and what they describe as their “Scandinavian need for raw wood and an English obsession with painted paneling and quaint kitchens.”
+Some backstory: The house is a four-bedroom Victorian townhouse on Groombridge Road in South Hackney, remodeled by London-based Mike Tuck Studio for Catherine and Toke Nygaard, a Danish-American couple who relocated to London from California with their two boys.
+The request?
+A house that would suit their design backgrounds—both Catherine and Toke worked in design agencies in San Francisco and New York before starting work at a Silicon Valley software company (Toke) and Net-a-Porter (Catherine)— and what they describe as their “Scandinavian need for raw wood and an English obsession with painted paneling and quaint kitchens.”
 And the downstairs needed to be designed with accessibility in mind, too; the family moved to London so that the couple’s older son could participate in a clinical trial in the city.

 Tuck, who is also a design teaching fellow in architecture at Cambridge University, designed the interiors “to reflect the couple’s love of timber and open fires,” with a kitchen that opens directly onto the terrace and into the rambling parks beyond.
 Take a look inside.